LunaStev/embedai/README.md

 ## Project Status

 EmbedAI is currently in active early-stage development.
-Core features such as tensor operations, fully-connected layers, and forward propagation are implemented and being tested across real embedded platforms.
+Core features such as tensor operations and fully-connected (Dense) layers are implemented.
+Inference is functional and being tested on embedded hardware like Raspberry Pi.

 Stay tuned — future releases will include support for: